COMP2281/software-engineering-group-17/README.md

 - Discussion of Requirment Specification sheet
 - Created some functional and non-functional requirments
 - Goals for the week
-  - Complete the introduction section of thee Requirment Specification
+  - Complete the introduction section of the Requirment Specification
-  - Write down functional and non-functional specifications
+  - Write down functional and non-functional Specifications

+### Week 4 Minutes
+- **Lest Week's Goals**: Partially achived; We completed section 1.1 and did a lot of work on section 2.1 and 2.2.
+However, we did not work on sections 1.2 and 1.3, so we did not achieve completing the introduction section of the Requirment Specifications.
+- Discussion Requirment Specification sections 2.1 and 2.2
+- Discussed broadness of puzzle element in gameplay
+- Divided up the Requirment Specification sheet into parts which we all shoud complete by next week
+- Training session on how to use the Unity game engine
+- Goals for the week
+  - Complete sections 1.2, 1.3, 2.1 and 2.2 of the Requirment Specification sheet

 [**Go back up**](#table-of-contents)
 ## SOP - RAG Sheet